 Friday October 21, 2022 – 8:30am – 11:30am

 These are exciting times in biomedicine.
 Research areas like stem cells, personalized medicine, and the microbiome are leading to promising new developments.
 But too often the language of real science is used to market unproven therapies and health concepts.
-In this presentation, Timothy Caulfield will argue that “scienceploitation” has emerged as a significant health policy issues, one that is have an adverse impact on both individuals and healthcare systems throughout the world.
+In this presentation, Timothy Caulfield will argue that “scienceploitation” has emerged as a significant health policy issue, one that is having an adverse impact on both individuals and healthcare systems throughout the world.

-CDHBC QAP Competency – TBD
+CDHBC QAP Competency – E3

 Timothy Caulfield, Professor of Health Law & Science Policy | Author of Is Gwyneth Paltrow Wrong About Everything?

 Professor Timothy Caulfield is an unrivalled communicator who debunks myths and assumptions about innovation in the health sector — from research on stem cells to diets to alternative medicine — for the benefit of the public and decision-makers.
 He is a Canada Research Chair in health law and policy, a professor in the Faculty of Law and the School of Public Health, and a research director of the Health Law Institute at the University of Alberta.

 Over the past several years, Caulfield has been involved in a variety of interdisciplinary research endeavours that have allowed him to publish more than 350 articles and book chapters.
 His research focuses on topics like stem cells, genetics, research ethics, and the public representations of science and health policy issues.
 The recipient of numerous academic and writing awards, Caulfield is also a Fellow of the Royal Society of Canada and the Canadian Academy of Health Sciences.